 Health Literacy in the U.S.

-6. High-Deductible Health Plan (HDHP).
-A HDHP features higher annual deductibles (for 2019, a minimum of $1,350 for self-only HDHP coverage and $2,700 for family coverage) than preferred provider organization (PPO) or health maintenance organization (HMO) plans.
+An HDHP features higher annual deductibles (for 2019, a minimum of $1,350 for self-only HDHP coverage and $2,700 for family coverage) than preferred provider organization (PPO) or health maintenance organization (HMO) plans.
 With the exception of preventative care, covered employees must meet the annual deductible before the plan pays benefits.
-However, HDHPs may have significantly lower premiums than a PPO, HMO or other traditional plan.
+However, HDHPs may have significantly lower premiums than a PPO, HMO or another traditional plan.
 The 2019 limit on out-of-pocket expenses (including deductibles, co-payments, co-insurance, but not premiums) is $6,750 for self-only coverage and $13,500 for family coverage.